bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

 - Shop encounters can offer **repairs** for previously destroyed campaign deck cards (for a gold cost).
 - After an encounter completes, the player can optionally visit the Home Town before selecting the next destination.
 - Home Town UI can display distance from town and a per-building supply-time breakdown.
+- In Story Mode, the encounter location can be used to generate deterministic board terrains for the enemy base and middle row.

 **Implemented campaign bonuses:**
 - **Gold per battle bonus**: `CampaignState.goldPerBattleBonus` (e.g. `relic_gold_purse` => +10 gold per battle reward).